-In February 2013, FASB issued ASU No. 2013-02, "Comprehensive Income (Topic 220): Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income" ('ASU 2013-02).
+In February 2013, FASB issued ASU No. 2013-02, Comprehensive Income (Topic 220): Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income ("ASU 2013-02").
 ASU 2013-02 requires companies to present either in a single note or parenthetically on the face of the financial statements, the effect of significant amounts reclassified from each component of accumulated other comprehensive income based on its source and the income statement line items affected by the reclassification.
-The adoption of this standard did not have a significant impact on its financial position, results of operations or cash flows.
+This guidance is effective for annual reporting periods beginning January 1, 2013.
+The adoption of this standard by the Company for the fiscal year beginning January 1, 2013 did not have a significant impact on our financial position, results of operations or cash flows.